After all that talk, finally a decision. Behold, America, your new (sort of) way forward in Iraq:

 But Bush’s decision will affect only those troops sent to Iraq as of Aug.
 1 or later, meaning that those already there still have to complete 15-month tours.
 Bobby Muller, president of Veterans for America, an advocacy group, said that nearly half of the Army’s active-duty frontline units are currently deployed for 15 months, and that Bush’s decision leaves them out.

 And how will you know whether things are going well, well enough to expect any troop withdrawals before the end of the year?
-As Gen. David Petraeus made abundantly clear this week, it's not clear.
-It's a lack of clarity shared at the highest levels
+As Gen. David Petraeus made abundantly clear this week, it’s not clear.
+It’s a lack of clarity shared at the highest levels of the administration:

 A senior administration official, speaking on condition of anonymity, said the administration had abandoned the benchmarks [Congress set for Iraq] as a strict standard of progress because establishing a secure Iraq would also depend on factors other than political and military progress.